Softmax Policy Gradient Methods Can Take Exponential Time to Converge

 \section{Acknowledgements}

-G.~Li and Y.~Gu are supported in part by the grant NSFC-61971266.
-Y.~Wei is supported in part by the grants NSF CCF-2007911, CCF-2106778 and DMS-2015447.
+Y.~Wei is supported in part by the the NSF grants CCF-2106778 and CAREER award DMS-2143215.
 Y.~Chi is supported in part by the grants ONR N00014-18-1-2142 and N00014-19-1-2404, ARO W911NF-18-1-0303, NSF CCF-1806154, CCF-2007911 and CCF-2106778.
-Y.~Chen is supported in part by the grants AFOSR YIP award FA9550-19-1-0030, ONR N00014-19-1-2120, ARO YIP award W911NF-20-1-0097, ARO W911NF-18-1-0303, NSF CCF-1907661, CCF-2106739, DMS-2014279 and IIS-1900140, and the Princeton SEAS Innovation Award.
+Y.~Chen is supported in part by the Alfred P.~Sloan Research Fellowship, the Google Research Scholar Award, the AFOSR grant FA9550-22-1-0198, the ONR grant N00014-22-1-2354, and the NSF grants CCF-2221009, CCF-1907661, IIS-2218713 and IIS-2218773.